Good and Cheap Nikon D5000 Lenses for Photographers

 Amazon eBay KEH

-You will not have to break the bank to get this zoom lens.
-There are a bunch of pre-owned copies available as it was included with the Nikon D3400, D5500, and D5600 digital cameras.
+There are a bunch of pre-owned copies available as it was a kit option for the Nikon D3400, D5500, and D5600 digital cameras.

 Nikon 55-200mm f/4-5.6G

-• Great for Wildlife, Sports, Action, & Portraits
+• Entry-level intro to Wildlife, Sports, Action, & Portraits

 • 2 Extra-Low Dispersion (ED) Lens Elements